keith-marchant/fl0-test/README.md

 ### Error Handling

+I have added exception handling middleware `UnhandledExceptionBehaviour` to log all exceptions.
+I have also added `Hellang.Middleware.ProblemDetails` to the `WebApp` to format any exceptions the application does produce.
+I have mapped validation exceptions to HTTP 400 (see `Program.cs` for implementation).
+I can extend this as needed.
+If you execute in `Development` then you will see stack traces in the exceptions, however in `Production` only the status codes will be displayed.

 ### Validation

 I am using `FluentValidation` to handle validation and it is integrated into the `Mediatr` pipeline via `RequestValidationBehaviour` such